What’s the most important component of your MBA application?

 We touched on jargon a bit earlier, but let’s dive in one more time to get specific.
 In MBA essays, there is simply NO room for jargon.
 In your résumé, however, there is room for JUST a bit of it.
 We all know that in some cases you have no choice.
 After all, if you explained everything you would surely be well over one page.
 But keep it to a bare minimum; too much jargon is a deal breaker.
 You need to write your resume in such a way that the reader understands:

 If those things are buried under all kinds of technical mumbo jumbo, you will lose your reader.
 Fast.

 Too often, people write ONLY about work and school.
 How boring!
-All resumes should have an “Other Interests” section, where you talk about something… interesting.
+All résumés should have an “Other Interests” section, where you talk about something… well, duh, interesting.
 Fun, even.
 Surprising.
 Do you love the Sopranos?
 Are you an avid white water rafter?
 Do you cook spicy Indian food?
 Have you ever sung at Carnegie Hall?

 These are GREAT ways to break the ice; especially if you are an international candidate, these interests are a great way to show that you are well-rounded, and interesting.

 Remember, B-Schools accept PEOPLE, not profiles.
 Show those admissions committee members what kind of PERSON you are, inside the office and out.
 Your résumé is not JUST to show how awesome you are, but also how unique you are.

 This is by far the most common technical problem.
 We see sooooo many résumés where candidates just nonchalantly jotted down what they do.
 You lead presentations?
 Great!
 But do you lead them well?
 Do they get results?
 When you lead the presentation, do you land the clients?
 And how much are those clients worth?
 What?!
 You landed the largest contract in the last decade thanks to your presentation?!
 Holy cow!